DEFENDING THE PEN

 CALL OF THE ORCA

-Deidre floated among the white swells, her body undulating with the musical rhythm of the Orca's call.
+body undulating with the musical rhythm of the Orca's call.

-The whales drew closer.
-She felt acceptance, understood their invitation to travel north.
-With a deftness she failed to question, she took her place in the pod.
-Only once did she look back.
+their invitation to travel north.
+With a deftness she failed to question, she

 "Well?"
-Detective Reynolds said to the coroner.
+Detective Reynolds said to

-"She died less than an hour ago.
-Our victim is Deidre Collins, she fought, but with those wounds death called her name."
+victim is Deidre Collins, she fought, but with those wounds death called her

-Reynolds looked at the mural, and a city in the depths of decay.
+the depths of decay.
 "Another victim of Yolanda Renée's pen."

-I've chosen a passage from my favorite novel.
+For the first half of the challenge I've chosen a passage from my favorite novel.

 Gone With The Wind by Margaret Mitchell.

-It was a savagely red land, blood-colored after rains, brick dust in droughts, the best cotton land in the world.
+Itwas a savagely red land, blood-colored after rains, brick dust in droughts, the best cotton land in the world.
 It was a pleasant land of white houses, peaceful plowed fields and sluggish yellow rivers, but a land of contrasts, of brightest sun glare and densest shade.
 The plantation clearings and miles of cotton fields smiled up to a warm sun, placid, complacent.
 At their edges rose the virgin forests, dark and cool even in the hottest noons, mysterious, a little sinister, the soughing pines seeming to wait with an age-old patience, to threaten with soft sighs: "Be careful!
 Be careful!
 We had you once.
 We can take you back again."

 For the second half of the challenge, I drew from my first impressions of Alaska, and a picture taken in the Brooks Range as my inspiration.